ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@maxOccurs` attribute is `/EBMLSchema/element/@maxOccurs`.

-A non-negative integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.
-The maxOccurs value MUST be equal to the EBMLMaxOccurrence value of the path.
+The maxOccurs is a non-negative integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.

+Each instance of the Parent Element MUST contain at most this many instances of this EBML Element.
+If the EBML Element has an empty EBMLParentPath then maxOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.

 The maxOccurs attribute is OPTIONAL.
-If the maxOccurs attribute is not present then that EBML Element has no maximum occurrence, similar to unbounded in the XML world.
+If maxOccurs is not present then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element or within the EBML Document depending on whether the EBMLParentPath of the EBML Element is empty or not.

+The semantic meaning of maxOccurs within an EBML Schema is analogous to the meaning of unbounded within an XML Schema.

 #### range